adityasalapaka/RepData_PeerAssessment1/PA1_template.md

 The mean is 1.0766 &times; 10<sup>4</sup> and median is 10765.

 ### What is the average daily activity pattern?
-All missing values from the data are removed and mean number of steps per interval is caluclated and plotted as a time series plot.
+All records with missing values are removed from the data and mean number of steps per interval is caluclated and plotted as a time series plot.

 ```r